Debt Relief Reviews - Five Star Reviews or BBB A+ Ratings?

 Why would credit card companies consider "settling" with consumers?
 If credit card companies decide eventually to "sell off" accounts that are 60 to 90 days late, or more, to a third-party collector, creditors may realize as little as 10 cents on the dollar.
 So, it stands to reason that credit card companies may be agreeable to accept a reasonable settlement offer made by you or by a debt settlement company negotiating on your behalf.
 It is important to be aware that when consumers default on their credit card agreements in order to set aside money in a settlement fund, creditors may threaten or take legal action.
 In addition, money saved through credit card settlements are subject to federal taxes.
 Finally, debt settlement will likely have a negative impact on personal credit, but not as serious or long lasting of an impact as personal bankruptcy.

 To compare your debt relief options and see how much you could save, take a moment to respond to a few basic questions online so that we can connect you to a BBB-accredited debt relief provider.

-Find out what debt relief could do for you and get an estimate of how much you could save - take a moment to answer a few questions online.
+Find out what debt relief could do for you and get an estimate of how much you could potentially save - take a moment to answer a few questions online.
 Get your free debt relief analysis and savings estimate.